Post-completion OPTIONAL PRACTICAL TRAINING (OPT)

-You need to keep track of your unemployed days and not exceed 90 days to avoid falling out-of-status!
+You need to keep track of your unemployed/underemployed days and not exceed 90 days to avoid falling out-of-status!

-- Regular paid employment for 21+ hours per week in a position directly related to your major.
-You may work for multiple employers, if all work is directly related to your major and appropriate to your educational level, and properly reported in SEVIS.
+- Regular paid employment for 20+ hours per week in a position directly related to your major.
+You may work for multiple employers, if all work is directly related to your major, appropriate to your educational level, and properly reported in SEVIS.